-The determination of residual values and useful lives of vehicles requires a significant degree of management estimation and judgement, and as such, this has been identified as a key audit matter.
+The determination of residual values of vehicles requires a significant degree of management estimation and judgement, and as such, this has been identified as a key audit matter.

 Refer to note 3 (d) and 3 (f) to the financial statements for the significant accounting policy, note 2.4 for the critical accounting estimates and assumptions and note 7 and 8.
+Our audit procedures performed included, among others, the following: